pack-of-wolves-co/tac-wii/README.md

 #### Compiler Build Dependencies
 > To build the compiler you will need:
 * gcc                  - GNU Compiler Collection ( C compiler )
+* devkitpro            - the compiler for wii i use(is free but only work homebrew)

 #### Compiler Runtime Dependencies
 > The compiler currently has these dependencies: